 Think of the way you might tell the same story to a child and an adult.
-It’s likely the telling of the story, the voice and the language used will change for each.
+The way you tell the story, including the tone of your voice and the language you use, will likely change for each audience.

-Understanding the audience is equally important within a business.
-A report might target those at Board level as opposed to floor staff, or marketing as opposed to finance.
+Understanding the audience is equally important in a business.
+A report might target those at the board level as opposed to floor staff, or marketing as opposed to finance.